TOP>Specialty Glass Solutions> Carrier Glass Solutions for Ultra Thin Glass Handling

 How to Order Ultra-Thin Glass and Carrier Glass?

-AGC provides a convenient solution by offering ultra-thin glass and carrier glass as a combined product.
+AGC provides a convenient solution by offering ultra-thin glass, bonding layer and carrier glass as a combined product.
 This approach simplifies the ordering process for customers, as they no longer need to source these components separately.
-Additionally, AGC can supply the bonding layer, realizing optimal adhesion between the ultra-thin glass and carrier glass.
-This integrated offering highlights AGC's dedication to delivering comprehensive solutions tailored to customer needs.